-A total of 0.414 ha Social Forest of 400 kV D/C (Twin) Banaskantha (Radhanesada)-Banaskantha (PG) Transmission Line having 4x2 Road crossings were involved for which online application for obtaining forest clearance of Gujarat State was submitted on 12.12.2017 through the online portal.
-The Stage-I clearance for all the three divisions were received on
+(i) A total of 0.414 Ha Social Forest of 400 kV D/C (Twin) Banaskantha (Radhanesada)- Banaskantha (PG) Transmission Line having 4x2 Road crossings were involved for which online application for obtaining Forest Clearance of Gujarat State was submitted on 12.12.2017 through the online portal.
+The Stage-I clearance for all the three divisions were received on 23.1.2019.

-23.1.2019.
 However, permission for tree cutting for tower foundation works was received on 19.5.2019 from the forest department.
-The Petitioner has submitted that the non-availability/ delay in getting forest clearance was beyond the control of the Petitioner.
+The non-availability/ delay of forest clearance was beyond the control of the Petitioner.
 The total time period from 12.12.2017 to 19.5.2019 works out to about 523 days.
-Taking into account six months as the procedural time charted for forest clearance (Reference as per MoEF Gazette Notification dated 14.3.2014 and 10.10.2014) the time period impacting the progress owing to additional time taken for Forest clearance works out to 343 days i.e. reckoning from 6 months after application 12.6.2018 to 19.5.2019.
-The Petitioner has submitted the chronology of events leading to delay in getting forest approval clearance in the instant petition.
+Taking into account six months as the procedural time charted for forest clearance (Reference as per MoEF Gazette Notification dated 14.3.2014 and 10.10.2014) the time period impacting the progress owing to additional time taken for forest clearance works out to 342 days i.e. reckoning from 6 months after application 12.6.2018 to 19.5.2019.
+The Petitioner has submitted the chronology of events leading to delay in getting forest clearance in the instant petition.

-(III) Delay due to COVID-19
+(III) Delay due to COVID 19 impact on Transmission System

-The project was completed, and CEA clearance was received in March, 2020 but the transmission asset was put into commercial operation in September, 2020.
+(i) The transmission system was completed and CEA clearance was received in March, 2020 but the transmission asset was able to be commissioned in September, 2020.
 This delay was due to the worldwide pandemic situation.
-Also, as per the Ministry of New and Renewable Energy (MNRE) order dated 13.8.2020, all RE projects under implementation as on date of lockdown, i.e. 25.3.2020, through RE Implementing Agencies designated by MNRE or under various schemes of the MNRE, was given a time extension of 5 months from 25.3.2020 to 24.8.2020.
+Also, as per the Ministry of New and Renewable Energy (MNRE) order dated 13.8.2020, all RE projects under implementation as on date of lockdown, i.e. 25.3.2020, through RE Implementing Agencies designated by MNRE or under various schemes of the MNRE, have been given a time extension of 5 months from 25.3.2020 to 24.8.2020.

-29. The Petitioner has submitted that due to continuous efforts, the project was meticulously expedited so as to minimize the impact of the 'force majeure' conditions and eventually completed the project with a shift in timeline of 23 months and 25 days.
-The Petitioner has submitted that the time over-run was beyond the control of the Petitioner and has been placed on record the documents justifying the same.
-Therefore, the Petitioner has prayed to the Commission to condone the delay in the commissioning of transmission assets.
+27. The Petitioner has submitted that due to continuous efforts, the transmission system was meticulously expedited so as to minimize the impact of the 'force majeure' conditions and eventually completed the project with a shift in timeline of 23 months and 25 days.
+The Petitioner has submitted that the time over-run was beyond the control of the Petitioner and has been placed on record the documents justifying the same and has prayed to condone the time over-run.